Duke of Wellington's Regiment: Regimental colours

 The Duke of Wellington's Regiment had four colours on parade.
 The first pair of colours were the standard set of Regulation Colours, which all Regiments are presented with.
-The second pair was a set of Honorary Colours, which were originally presented to the 76th Regiment of Foot in 1808 for their actions during the Battle of Ally Ghur and Delhi in 1803.
+The second pair was a set of Honorary Colours, which were originally presented by the East India Company to the 76th Regiment of Foot in 1808 for their actions during the Battle of Ally Ghur and Delhi in 1803.